Antwerp: Parks and recreational areas

+Climate

+Antwerp has an oceanic climate (Köppen: Cfb), with cool winters, warm summers and frequent, though light, precipitation throughout the year.
+Due to the influence of the Gulf Stream, Antwerp has a relatively mild climate throughout the year, with the average temperature fluctuating between 4 C and 19 C throughout the year.

 Fortifications

 Although Antwerp was formerly a fortified city, hardly anything remains of the former enceinte, only some remains of the city wall can be seen near the Vleeshuis museum at the corner of Bloedberg and Burchtgracht.
 Steen castle on the Scheldt-quai is the gate wing of the demolished castle of the Dukes of Brabant.
 It was partly reconstructed in the 19th century.

 Antwerp's development as a fortified city is documented between the 10th and the 20th century.
 The fortifications were developed in different phases: